openbrisk/brisk-runtime/README.md

 ## Server

-- The server must run on port `8080` by default
+- The server must run on port `8080`
 - The module name is available via the environment variable `MODULE_NAME`
 - The function handler name is available via the environment variable `FUNCTION_HANDLER`
 - The functions dependencies file name is available via he environment variable `FUNCTION_DEPENDENCIES`